-Throughout his career in architectural practice and as a professor of architecture, Viscardi has continued to work as an artist.
-He has had solo exhibitions at the Atlanta College of Art, Lehigh University Wilson Gallery, and Gallery 164 in Buffalo, NY, and has exhibited at Nexus Contemporary Art in Atlanta, Philadelphia University of the Arts, Philadelphia Third Street Art Gallery, Auburn University Frank Seltzer Gallery, Allentown Art Museum, and Banana Factory Center for the Arts in Bethlehem, PA.
-Viscardi’s work has been exhibited widely at national and international academic conferences.
-He developed a particular interest in creative collaboration while working with Italian artist Michelangelo Pistoletto during his three-month residency in Atlanta.
-He has since engaged in a number of collaborative design-build projects with artists, architects, students, and community members.
-Viscardi is represented in the NYC Drawing Center curated Artist Registry.
+Throughout his career, Prof. Viscardi has continued to work as an artist.
+He has exhibited his work at galleries throughout the East Coast and more widely at national and international academic conferences.
+He developed a particular interest in creative collaboration during a three-month residency in Atlanta, and has since engaged in a number of collaborative design-build projects with artists, architects, students, and community members.

 Prof. Viscardi’s awards include a MacDowell Colony Fellowship to continue his theoretical drawing and visual investigations on “shadow mapping,” and a 2013 Faculty Fellowship award from Study Abroad Italy in Florence for work on a manuscript documenting a drawing method he developed for teaching students how to more closely observe the architecture and culture of Italy.
 In 2013–14 he was the artist-in-residence for the Experimental Printmaking Institute at Lafayette College.